Meet the Team behind Bookbag Tours

 With 10 years of teaching experience in 2nd and 3rd grade, Kayla has a Master's Degree in Elementary Education and is becoming National Board Certified, the highest mark of professional accomplishment.
 As a 3rd grade teacher and technology champion in North Dakota, Kayla is also a columnist for Edsurge and a blogger for Edutopia where she writes about a variety of edtech and design topics.
 On July 23, 2015 she delivered her first TEDx Talk, Reimagining Classrooms: Students as Leaders and Teachers as Learners.
 Kayla frequently travels around the United States as a featured and keynote speaker, and she is proud to be an international speaker with Best Keynote coalition.
 She has delivered over 50 keynotes, most notably being at Twitter Headquarters.
 Her work with classroom redesign and flexible seating has become the standard worldwide.
 She is highly sought after by educational and technology companies to preview and review their products.
 Kayla sits on several advisory boards of educational companies, and works closely with Remind, Go Ennounce, GoNoodle, Amazon Education, Seesaw, and Creative Teaching Press to name a few.
 She was also recently selected as North Dakota’s Lead Digital Innovator by PBS.
 She has authored a book titled Education Write Now, published in December 2017.
 She is currently writing a book about classroom learning spaces and flexible seating.
 You can connect with Kayla on all social media platforms @topdogteaching, and her student-lead social media accounts @topdogkids.

 Aris Rossi is an elementary teacher in Southern California with a Multiple Subject Credential and Master of Arts in Teaching from the University of California, Irvine.
-With 10 years of teaching experience in K-3rd grade, she provides meaningful professional development all over the country.
-She is also a CUE National Presenter, and Teach Your Heart Out presenter on all things tech and classroom management.
+With 10 years of teaching experience in K-3rd grade, she is a CUE National Presenter and provides meaningful professional development all over the country at workshops and conferences.
 Her specializations include technology ideas for a 1:1 classroom and creating engaging lessons on the go for busy teachers.
 For more of her teaching ideas and tips head on over to her blog sailingintosecond.com.

 DeeDee Washington, has served public education in South Carolina for more than 27 years in multiple roles including curriculum facilitator, principal, personnel director, associate superintendent, and classroom teacher.
 Currently, Chief Instructional Officer in Aiken County Public Schools, she provides leadership to strengthen curriculum and improve instructional practices including student and school performance.